Chrei Temple (Beng Mealea)

 Pram Temple (Khvav)

-Another feature along the ancient royal road, Prasat Pram was what the early French archeologists labeled “Temples d’étape”, in simple terms, a staging or stopping place.
-Other temples of this type include Prasat Toab Chey Thom, Prasat Chrei, and others, which are only found along the Beng Mealea-Preah Khan (Kampong Svay) section of the ancient … Read more
+Another feature along the ancient royal road, Prasat Pram, was what the early French archeologists called “Temples d’étape” in simple terms, what they believed to be a temple that was part of a staging or stopping place.
+Other temples of this type include Prasat Toap Chey Thom, Prasat Chrei, and others, which are only found … Read more

 Spean